Kate returned to a favored designer for day two of the Canada tour, choosing Alexander McQueen for a series of engagements in Vancouver.

 The brand is new to Kate’s wardrobe as best as we know.
 It is the more youthful, hipper offshoot of Prada.
 Its name comes from Miuccia Prada’s nickname, Miu Miu.
 Kate’s clutch measures 7″ x 5″ and about 1.5″ deep.
 It has three interior pockets and can be carried over the shoulder or as a clutch.
 The back of the bag is unadorned.

 Now to Kate’s red suede heels.

-NOTE: Scroll through to last pair of shoes for update on the ID.
+NOTE: Scroll through to the last pair of shoes for an update on the ID.